bbbush/runners-dictionary/definitions-en.rst

       - https://en.wikipedia.org/wiki/Shin_splints

   Runners toe
     The symptom of bloody blisters under toenail.
 It may develop after just one run when the shoes are too small or the socks are too thick.
-When the socks are pressed against the toebox, it lost its ability to absorb impacts.
+When the socks are pressed against the toe-box, it lost its ability to absorb impacts.

     Runners also get fungal infection.
 Always blow the toenails and slippers dry after a bath.
 After each run, spray shoes with Lysol promptly.